Uplift Regression: The R Package tools4uplift: Summary

 \section{Summary}

 We present the methodology associated with the new \proglang{R} Package \pkg{tools4uplift} together with an application to a real world marketing campaign dataset, as an illustration of how the package could be used to analyse uplift data.
-The functions presented in this work are summarized in Table \ref{tab:summary}; their dependencies are shown in Figure \ref{fig:Rdiagram}.
+The functions presented in this work are summarized in Table \ref{tab:summary}.
 The purpose of \pkg{tools4uplift} is to give practitioners the necessary tools to get some insight about the uplift signal in the context of a randomized experiment.
-This work deals with four crucial steps in statistical modeling: i) quantization, ii) visualization, iii) feature selection, and iv) model validation.
+This work deals with five crucial steps in statistical modeling: i) quantization, ii) visualization, iii) feature selection, iv) parameter estimation and v) model validation.
 All the available functions in the package are thoroughly described and accompanied by a motivating example.
 The use of \pkg{tools4uplift} will enable practitioners to save time and effort when analyzing their uplift data.